joedoyler/djangoProject_ReadMe/README.md

 ## Media

 All images were found on https://www.pexels.com/ and from a https://www.kaggle.com/ database provided through the course material.
 All images provided are copyright free and readily available on the sites for anyone to use.

+The video on the home page is a copyright free inspirational video taken from youtube.